Here are some marketing strategies that I have done regarding Reflections.

 How do I celebrate?

-Each year at my elementary school, we have a Reflections Breakfast.
-We celebrate all the entrants and have the principal hand out certificates and ribbons.
+Try doing a Reflections Breakfast.
+Celebrate all the entrants and have the Principal hand out certificates and ribbons.
 It is done before school begins in the morning and in the Winter.
-We also have a gallery set up for all the parents to come and see.
+Can also have a gallery set up for all the parents to come and see.

 How do I recruit judges?